 Because we read many informational books, students had lots of opportunities to decode longer words.
 My class was quite proud of themselves as they used words like camouflage, metamorphosis, and pollinators during our discussions and in their writing.

 As a way to manage our activities, we completed some of the writing, vocabulary mini books, and parts of a butterfly diagrams for our butterfly booklets during literacy center time.
 Others parts we did after our learning labs or during our writing block.

 Once we were finished and our butterflies released, we added all of our mini-books and writing to our butterfly booklets.
 We delighted our families with by displaying them at our Spring open house where we turned our hallway into a life cycle garden!

 During our butterfly study my teammate made this butterfly writing craft with her class.

 Her students wrote about each stage of the life cycle in these little mini leaf booklets.

 The unit includes 9 mini-lessons and 6 learning labs.
 Each mini-lesson and lab includes a writing component or mini-book that can be added to the final project, the foldable butterfly booklet.
 I’ve added several versions of many of the writing pieces and prompts to make differentiating a snap.
 Customize your booklets by choosing the versions you wish to use.

 I’ve included everything you need to teach a complete unit including lesson plans, vocabulary work, reference charts, math integration, and assessments in this butterfly life cycle resource.

 I hope you’ve enjoyed reading about our butterfly life cycle study!
 If you’re like me and also teach the life cycle of plants, see planting time in my classroom here.
 I think you’ll enjoy all of our fun with a focus on writing about science!
 (Be sure to find the FREEbies while you’re there!)

 If you enjoyed this post be sure to stay up to date!
-Subscribe to our newsletter and get a FREE Butterfly Life Cycle Poster Pack!
-Be sure to join me at Around the Kampfire on Facebook for daily doses of lesson ideas, teaching tips, and classroom freebies!
+Subscribe to our newsletter and get a FREE Butterfly Life Cycle Poster Pack! follow us at Around the Kampfire on Facebook for daily doses of lesson ideas, teaching tips, and classroom freebies!